Celebrating Fall: A Catholic Guide

 • Pray: Litany of the Holy Name of Mary.

-• Pray: Litany of the Holy Cross, Stations of the Cross.
+• Pray: Litany of the Holy Cross, Stations of the Cross, pray for the strength to carry daily crosses in life.

-• Decorate: Red cloth, gold or white accents, fresh flowers at base of crucifix.
+• Decorate: Red cloth, gold or white accents, fresh flowers at the base of the crucifix.

-• Pray: Pray the Seven Sorrows Rosary, Litany of Our Lady of Sorrows.
+• Pray: Pray the Seven Sorrows Rosary, Litany of Our Lady of Sorrows, pray for those who are suffering.

 • Read: The Dolorous Passion of Our Lord Jesus Christ by Anne Catherine Emmerich.